-This marks the conclusion of our 3-part series on China’s integrated air defence system (IADS).
+This marks the conclusion of our 3-part series (read the first two parts here and here) on China’s integrated air defence system (IADS).
 This last installment focuses on China’s AD network in Tibet, since that is the place where Chinese military deployments are of the greatest relevance to India.

 As we have noted before, the presence of the People’s Liberation Army Air Force (PLAAF) in the Tibet Autonomous Region (TAR) is still somewhat limited, albeit growing.
 It is therefore time to take a closer look at the current state of China’s AD network in TAR and the efforts that it has made in recent years to enhance the same.